 Preheat oven to 375 degrees.

-In a large dutch oven, bring 2 quarts of water to a rolling boil.
-Add baking soda to the boiling water.
-Place 2 balls of dough in to the water, and “boil” for 30 seconds on each side.
+In a large heavy-bottomed saucepan, bring 2 quarts of water to a rolling boil.
+Add baking soda to the boiling water (careful, the water might foam a bit).
+Place 2 balls of dough into the water, and "boil" for 30 seconds on each side.
 Using a slotted spoon, remove the ball and place it back on the baking sheet.
 Sprinkle with kosher salt.